astrogab42/XwbAudioReplacer/README.md

 We decided to provide the user a "few-click" solution to handle the tools, say the scripts.
 In the root folder the two bat launcher “XWB-Extractor-Launcher.bat” and “XWB-Repacker-Launcher.bat”.
 They are simple solutions to run the scripts located in the inner folders.

-### STEP 1 - "XWBExtractor.ps1": EXTRACT WAV FILES FROM XWB FILE
+### STEP 1 - EXTRACTOR: EXTRACT WAV FILES FROM XWB FILE - XWB-Extractor-Launcher.bat

 Within the installation folder of the game, locate the XWB file (containing the WAV files) and copy its path.
 Then start the script XWBExtractor.ps1 and enter: